kitodo/kitodo-production/README.md

 * run  "mkdocs serve" at the command line
 * point your browser to http://127.0.0.1:8000/

-For more information check [this page](check this page http://www.mkdocs.org/#getting-started).
+For more information check http://www.mkdocs.org/#getting-started.